-8 Scientifically Proven Ways to Increase Your Happiness
+8 Proven Ways to Increase Your Happiness

-After looking through many of these suggestions which are supported by studies and experiments, I want to share the following 8 with you.
+After looking through many of these suggestions supported by studies and experiments, I want to share the following 8 with you.
 Feel free to share your comments in the comments section below.

-Recommended Reading: 5 Effects Social Networks Have On You
+5 Effects Social Networks Have On You

-1. Practise Mindfulness
+1. Practise mindfulness

 In a comprehensive research to study the level of happiness of 2250 participants, Harvard psychologists contacted the participants at random intervals during the day to find out the activity they were engaged in, their feelings and their thoughts.